Tredoku Patterns: Introduction

 \begin{definition} A \emph{run of length~$\ell$} in a pattern $\mathcal{T}$ is a maximal sequence $t_1,t_2,\ldots ,t_\ell$ of distinct tiles in $\mathcal{T}$ such that adjacent tiles in the sequence are edge-adjacent, and these edges are all parallel. \end{definition}

 \begin{definition} A \emph{tredoku pattern} $\mathcal{T}$ is a pattern of $3$ or more diamond-shaped tiles that satisfies the following four conditions: \begin{enumerate} \item If there exists a run of length $\ell$ in $\mathcal{T}$, then $\ell\in\{1,3\}$. \item The pattern is edge-connected.
-More precisely: Define a graph $\Gamma(\mathcal{T})$ whose vertices correspond to the tiles in $\mathcal{T}$, with vertices being adjacent if and only if the correponding tiles share an edge.
+More precisely: Define a graph $\Gamma(\mathcal{T})$ whose vertices correspond to the tiles in $\mathcal{T}$, with vertices being adjacent if and only if the corresponding tiles share an edge.
 Then $\Gamma(\mathcal{T})$ is connected. \item The pattern has no `holes'.
 More precisely: Define $|\mathcal{T}|$ to be the region of the plane covered by the tiles in $\mathcal{T}$.
 Then $|\mathcal{T}|$ is simply connected. \item If any tile of the pattern $\mathcal{T}$ is removed, $\mathcal{T}$ remains connected (possibly via the corners of tiles touching at a vertex).
 More precisely: For any tile $t\in\mathcal{T}$, the region $|\mathcal{T}\setminus\{t\}|$ of the plane is path connected for every $t\in\mathcal{T}$. \end{enumerate} \end{definition} So the pattern in Figure~\ref{fig:example} is a tredoku pattern with $7$ tiles, $4$ runs of length $3$, and $2$ runs of length $1$.
+There are many more examples of tredoku patterns given in Section~\ref{sec:constructions}.

+If we do not specify a length, by a run we mean a run of length 3.

-\begin{definition} A \emph{leaf} in a tredoku pattern is a tile that is contained in exactly one run of length $3$ (and one run of length $1$, since every tile is contained in two runs). \end{definition} For example, the pattern in Figure~\ref{fig:example} contains $2$ leaves.
-We have the following lemma: \begin{lemma}\textup{Preece~\cite{Preece1,Preece2}.} If there exists a tredoku pattern with $\tau$ tiles, $\rho$ runs and $\ell$ leaves then $0\leq\ell\leq\tau$ and $\ell=2\tau-3\rho$. \end{lemma} \begin{proof} Since every leaf is a tile, it is clear that $0\leq\ell\leq \tau$.
-Counting, in two ways, pairs $(t,r)$ where $t$ is a tile in the pattern and $r$ is a run of length $3$, we find that $3\rho=2(\tau-\ell)+\ell$, and so $\ell=2\tau-3\rho$. \end{proof}
+\begin{definition} A \emph{leaf} in a tredoku pattern is a tile that is contained in exactly one run of length $3$ (and one run of length $1$, since every tile is contained in two runs). \end{definition}

+For example, the pattern in Figure~\ref{fig:example} contains $2$ leaves, namely its left- and right-most tiles.
+We cannot have a tile than is contained in two runs of length $1$, because such a tile would be isolated; this would contradict the fact that a tredoku pattern is connected and contains more than one tile.
+So a non-leaf is contained in exactly two runs of length $3$.
+We have the following lemma: